D-Generation X: Non-wrestling reunions (2010–present)

 Shawn Michaels and Triple H reunited in a non-wrestling capacity for the 2010 Tribute to the Troops, after SmackDown events in 2011 and 2012 and during the 2012 Hall of Fame ceremony when they inducted Mike Tyson.
 On July 23, 2012, at the 1000th episode of Raw Billy Gunn, Road Dogg, X-Pac, Shawn Michaels, and Triple H simultaneously appeared together for only the second time with all five male members present.
-The group was interrupted by Damien Sandow, who accused them of displaying sophomoric and disgusting behavior which he believed had brainwashed society, which resulted in D-X attacking Sandow.

-Michaels, Triple H, X-Pac, and Billy Gunn would make another reunion alongside Kevin Nash, who was made an honorary member of the stable, at the January 10, 2013 taping of NXT.
-Upset at his previous attack, Sandow interrupted the reunion, only to receive an "X-Mark" from Michaels and Triple H. In March 2013, Billy Gunn and Road Dogg reformed the New Age Outlaws multiple times until Brock Lesnar took out the team with F-5s during his feud with Triple H.
+Since then, DX reunited on several occasions, like at Raw 25, at Raw Reunion, on the October 10, 2022 episode of Raw in the celebration of the group's 25th anniversary, or at Raw is XXX.

-During Triple H's heel Authority storyline which began later in the year, both Shawn Michaels (in a non-wrestling capacity) and the New Age Outlaws returned as babyfaces only to eventually turn heel against anti-authority faces on Hunter's behalf, becoming occasional allies of the Authority in the process.
-During this period, the New Age Outlaws won the WWE Tag Team Championship against the Rhodes Brothers (Cody Rhodes and Goldust), and teamed with Kane to wrestle The Shield at WrestleMania 30.
-The last of these appearances, during Triple H's match against Sting at WrestleMania 31, was also the first legitimate major confrontation between D-X and the nWo: Michaels and The Outlaws, joined by X-Pac, all interfered on Triple H's behalf, only to be fought off by Scott Hall, Kevin Nash, and Hollywood Hogan, who interfered on Sting's behalf.
-Triple H ultimately won the match after attacking Sting with a sledgehammer that was handed to him by Billy Gunn.
+Also, during Triple H's heel Authority storyline from 2013 to 2015, Shawn Michaels and The New Age Outlaws allied with The Authority on separate occasions.
+Michaels, as the guest referee for Randy Orton and Daniel Bryan's match for the vacated WWE Championship at the 2013 Hell in a Cell, superkicked Bryan during the match, resulting in Orton, The Authority's centerpiece, winning back the championship.
+The Outlaws won the WWE Tag Team Championship against the Rhodes Brothers (Cody Rhodes and Goldust) on the 2014 Royal Rumble pre-show, and teamed with Kane to wrestle The Shield at WrestleMania XXX in a losing effort.
+The last of these appearances, during Triple H's match against Sting at WrestleMania 31, was also the first legitimate major confrontation and skirmish between DX (The Outlaws and X-Pac, joined by Michaels later in the match) and the nWo (Hulk Hogan, Scott Hall and Kevin Nash).
+Triple H won after hitting Sting with a sledgehammer passed to him by Billy Gunn.